BoolPurist/GeneralEventTarget/tutorials/README.md

 ## Purpose

-On the client side in javascript's event system only works on dom element.
-This event system will is used for normal javascript objects.
+On the client side the javascript event system only works on dom elements.
+This event system is used for normal javascript objects.

-But the main reason is for the creation of this module is having implemented an own event system to get a better understanding for events in general in programming environment
+The implementation of this module as an own event system grants better understanding about event system in javascript